rackerlabs/rackspace-how-to/content/cloud-servers/general-package-installation-guidelines.md

         emerge --searchdesc SEARCHSTRING

+-   Remove a package:

+        emerge --depclean --ask --verbose <packagename>

+    This command checks if the package that you want to remove is a dependency of another package before it performs the removal.
+If the package is not a dependency, it asks you to confirm that you want remove the package.
+There is typically a five-second delay during which you can back out of removing the package.
+The delay is 10 seconds for packages that are important to the system.
+If the package that you want to remove is used by another package, then the command does not remove the package.

+    Alternatively, you can use the shorter version of this command:

+        emerge -cav <packagename>

+    After the package is removed, run the following command, but omit the package name:

+        emerge --depclean --ask --verbose (or emerge -cav)

+    This command searches for deprecated dependencies that are no longer used by any package.
+It therefore removes the dependencies from the package that you just removed.

 For more information about Emerge and Portage, see the [Gentoo X86 Handbook](http://www.gentoo.org/doc/en/handbook/handbook-x86.xml?part=2&chap=1).

 ### What if the software I'm looking for isn't in my package manager's repositories?

 If you can't find the software you're looking for in your package manager's main repositories, the software might not be well-known enough to be included.
 If this occurs, you can try to locate the package by searching the Internet.

 [Rpmfind](http://rpmfind.net "http://rpmfind.net") is another
 good source for RPM packages.
 After you have located and downloaded the